brauner/brauner.github.io/_posts/2018-02-20-lxc-removes-legacy-cgroup-drivers.md

 The `cgfs` driver, if I have my facts straight, stems from a time even before `cgmanager` was a thing.
 Actually, it is so old that mounting cgroups was not yet clearly standardized.
-For example, in these (dark) times some distros would wount cgroups at `/dev/cgroup` while others would mount them at `/sys/fs/cgroup`.
+For example, in these (dark) times some distros would mount cgroups at `/dev/cgroup` while others would mount them at `/sys/fs/cgroup`.
 In addition some distros would mount all controllers into a single hierarchy located directly at `/sys/fs/cgroup` other distros would mount some controllers into separate hierarchies and